trinodb/trino.io/_posts/2019-07-04-cbo-introduction.md

 ---
 layout: post
-title:  "Introduction to Presto Cost-Based Optimizer"
+title:  "Introduction to Trino Cost-Based Optimizer"
 author: Piotr Findeisen, Starburst Data
 excerpt_separator: <!--more-->
 ---

+Last edited 15 June 2022: Update to use the Trino project name.

-The Cost-Based Optimizer (CBO) in Presto achieves stunning results in industry standard benchmarks (and not only in benchmarks)!
+The Cost-Based Optimizer (CBO) in Trino achieves stunning results in industry standard benchmarks (and not only in benchmarks)!
 The CBO makes decisions based on several factors, including shape of the query, filters and table statistics.
-I would like to tell you more about what the table statistics are in Presto and what information can be derived from them.
+I would like to tell you more about what the table statistics are in Trino and what information can be derived from them.

 <!--more-->